Runnable/docker-image-builder/README.md

 ## Example

 For an example, see `example.js`.
-Replace the AWS placeholders with valid credentials, and populate the `contexts` with valid information (`dockerfile`, and `source.location` for each).
+Replace the AWS placeholders with valid credentials, and populate the `context` with valid information (`source`, and optionally `versions`).
 This is how you would use this module externally.

 This also assumes you have Docker running locally on the standard port (`4243`).